Owale128/Advanced-Todo-App/README.md

 ## Deploy

 Deployed on Vercel.
-Docker is for local/on-prem use or portfolio demos; never bake secrets into the image.
+Demo: https://advanced-todo-app-zeta.vercel.app/.
+Never bake secrets into the image.